Areas of Expertise

 Short Bio

-Since January 2022, Dana Schirwon has worked as a research fellow at DGAP’s Center for Climate and Foreign Policy where she conducts research on climate and law.
-Her research focusses on questions of international law in the context of the climate crisis.
-She emphasizes international legal solutions to accomplish climate justice globally and pursues a feminist approach.
+Dana Schirwon was a research fellow at DGAP’s Center for Climate and Foreign Policy from January 22, 2022 to December 31, 2023.
+She conducted research on climate and law.
+Her research focused on questions of international law in the context of the climate crisis.
+She emphasized international legal solutions to accomplish climate justice globally and pursued a feminist approach.

 Previously, Schirwon worked as a law clerk, for example in the legal department of Germany’s Federal Foreign Office.
 Before that, she was a research associate at an international law firm in the fields of German and European energy law, international trade, and public international law.
 From 2016 to 2017, she was a research associate at the Federal State Parliament of North Rhine-Westphalia.